SHEDOOMTC/Basic_Moco_1/FAQ.md

 **4.** What are the software requirements for Basic Moco I? *See the [requirements.txt](https://github.com/SHEDOOMTC/Basic_Moco_1/tree/main/requirements) file*

 **5.** Does it have a live session?
 The course is structured around pre-recorded videos and materials to allow self study.
 However we will hold intermediate live sessions for all users.
-Announcements will be made on our LinkedIn page?
+Announcements will be made on our **[LinkedIn](https://www.linkedin.com/company/reslar-labs)** page.

 **6.** If I have a question on the course where do I refer it?
-You can create a comment on the GitHub Repo or send an email or ask during the live sessions?
+You can create a comment on the GitHub Repo or send an email to [Reslar Labs](reslarscience@gmail.com) or ask during the live sessions?

 **7.** Will the course teach me everything on molecular modeling?
 No! *See the [requirements.txt](https://github.com/SHEDOOMTC/Basic_Moco_1/tree/main/requirements) file for more details.*